Next Chapter | Previous Chapter | Contents | Index

 .
 This changes the kind of return

-instruction generated by
+instruction generated by , and also

 changes the starting point for the argument offsets.
 The macro set contains